Pop the Lock 2

 After testing it we realized it was not scalable if we planned on ever adding more pages.
 If a page was ever more than one page further than where a player wanted to go, then they would have to move through and watch extra animations that were not necessary.
 We often found ourselves getting lost even within this three-page structure.

 Eventually, after seeing this prototype and watching beta testers use it, we had ideas on how to build upon this design and improve it.

 A balance I had to maintain was staying true to the original game while still reinventing it.
 Multiple ideas were considered before the team and I landed on the final design.
 The visuals were inspired by carnivals, arcade cabinets, and HQ Trivia.

 Exploring different ways to layout our features was enjoyable.
 I liked learning the strengths and weaknesses of each menu navigation type.
 Ultimately, there is no clear cut solution as to which menu navigation system is the best.
 It depends on the user and the information a product needs to convey to them.

 Menu navigation and information architecture is complicated!
 Although the solutions we came up with early on seemed like they suited our needs, ultimately the type of user who would interface with the menu dictated the end product.

-Infinite Jonathans is a massive multiplayer choose your own adventure, narrative game.
-Using existing art direction, I was tasked with designing the user interface and visual identity of the game.
+Infinite Jonathans is a crowd-sourced choose your own adventure, narrative game.
+Using existing art direction and prototypes, I was tasked with redesigning the user interface and visual identity of the game.